Foto del usuario

 The image features a bird identified as a Canada Jay (Perisoreus canadensis), formerly known as the Gray Jay or Grey Jay.
+This species is strongly associated with the boreal forests of North America, with its primary range across Canada.

 The Canada Jay's range extends into the northern contiguous United States, particularly in states bordering Canada or in mountainous regions like the Rockies and northern New England.
 The snowy, forested environment is a perfect match for areas such as the Boundary Waters Canoe Area Wilderness in Minnesota, which is known for its boreal forest and cold winters.
 This location is a strong candidate given the bird's known distribution.